Pack These Camping Essentials & Rest Easy…

 These containers are perfect for camping.

-They fit into any sized trunk, and BPA free and convenient.
+They fit into any sized trunk, are BPA free, and very convenient.

 Each one contains 3.5 gallons of water, they are stackable, have a handle for easy carrying, and are virtually indestructible.